Equity Impact: Exploring Resume Bias with Dr. Sonia KangWednesday, September 22nd 2021

 4:30 PM to 5:30 PM

 This first edition of Equity Impact features Dr. Sonia Kang of the Rotman School of Management, who will present her research on resume bias and resume whitening.
-In conversation with Lara Zink, Dr. Kang dissects how capital markets firms and leaders are impacted by resume bias and what steps can be taken to identify and mitigate this.
+In conversation with Lara Zink, Dr. Kang dissects how firms and leaders are impacted by resume bias and what steps can be taken to attract and retain the best talent.

 *To access Member pricing, please log in